Train your cat and enjoy a closer bond as you work together

 We know from experience that Trouble is very affectionate and loving; he always knows when we’re feeling down and he comes with a rub against our knees, a gentle loving purr and quiet meow.
 But cats are deemed outside of the training zone you’d assume a dog to have, so few owners are aware that their cat has amazing capabilities.
 They don’t think to train their beloved cat.

-Training your feline friend can give many benefits:
+Training your feline friend can have many benefits:

 • It enhances the relationship and rapport between you